metacommunities/metacommunities/upload-stackoverflow-to-bigquery/README.md

 - import them in to SQLite
 - export from SQLite in to CSVs that are under 4GB
 - compress each CSV using gzip
-- upload them to BiqQuery (to do)
+- upload them to BiqQuery (started)

 ## To Do List

-- potentially do some denormalising of the 'posts' table
 - automate uploading to big query